VerosK/kubernetes-kopf-demo/README.md

       kopf run main.py --verbose

-  This step may require to create and use Python virtualenv.
+  This step may require to create and use Python virtualenv. ( aka `poetry run shell` )

 * create PythonApplication object and watch Job resource being created.